ajvsubotich/ajvsubotich/.github/ISSUE_TEMPLATE/bug-report-with-device.md

 ---
-name: Bug report
+name: Bug report with device
-about: Create a report to help us improve
+about: Bug report template with device
 title: ''
 labels: bug
 assignees: ''